Free shipping from €99 (NL and BE)

 Choice of materials and functionality

 Tactical jackets from brands such as Invader Gear, Helikon-Tex, Pentagon and Clawgear use polyester-cotton blends, softshell fabrics or technical membranes that are durable and flexible.
-When kneeling, crawling or wearing them for long periods, you’ll notice that standard clothing falls short in these situations.
+When kneeling, crawling or wearing them for long periods, you’ll find that standard clothing falls short in these situations.

 Key technical points: